Rida-03/Restaurant-Recommender/README.md

 Machine Learning Internship Project
 Summary:
-This Restaurant Recommender is a Content Based Machine Learning Model which is build with synthetic data It gives recommendations based on the user's choice and prefrences
+This Restaurant Recommender is a Content Based Machine Learning Model which is build with synthetic data It gives recommendations based on the user's choice and preferences